 The Belation

-The Creation story according to the Kharmatikh, The Temple Script
+The Creation story according to the Kharmatikh, the Temple Script

-A. AGAT (god, origin) – Anturion
+A. Agat (God, Origin) – Anturion

-N. NETAT (nothing) – Netation
+N. Netat (Nothing) – Netation

-F. FALANA (life, woman, mother, bringer of life) – Falanion
+F. FALANA (Life, Woman, Mother, Bringer of Life) – Falanion

 The Dance of the Triemelions—Kha Gilgat Ekh Triemelion

-D. DALAT (treasure, temptation) – Dalation
+D. DALAT (Treasure, Temptation) – Dalation

-P. PARAT (judgment, law, order) – Paration
+P. PARAT (Law, Order) – Paration

-O. OROMAT (justice, punishment) – Oromation
+O. OROMAT (Justice, Punishment) – Oromation

-S. SAGANAT (path, choice) – Sagation
+S. SAGANAT (Path, Choice) – Sagation

 U. UNTAMAT (faith, loyalty) – Untamation